 Prepare the coop

 Make sure your coop is close to human activity and lock your hens in at dusk, making sure all windows and doors are locked down tight.
+Forgetting to close all the windows and doors even for just one night or a few hours after dark could mean devastation to your entire flock.

 Make some noise